evilpaper/prk-equity/README.md

 PrK Equity is a mock platform for a fictional private equity company.
 Made as part of a simulated code review.

+The live version is deployed on Vercel and available here: [PrK Equity](https://prk-equity.vercel.app/)

 ## What's inside

 Right now it's only a dashboard page with a chart.
 The intention is to show common SaaS metrics and allow some kind of customization to explore effects on the business in different scenarios.